andregeorgis/mtrx2700_temp_group_name/Lab 1/README.md

 ## Code Functionality

 The code begins by configuring the serial interface along `SCI1`.
 We then have a reading loop which reads characters from the serial port until reaching a carriage return, storing each character in a string.
 When a carriage return is reached, we check to see if the `PH0` button has been pressed or not.
-If so, we modify the string by capitalising each word, otherwise we make all letters uppercase.
+If so, we modify the string by capitalizing each word, otherwise we make all letters uppercase.
 Once this is done, we transmit characters to the serial port until reaching the carriage return, after which the program begins reading once more.

 ## Code Modularity

-We seperate the code into separate blocks:
+We separate the code into separate blocks:

 - Defining variables
 - Configuring the digital ports and serial ports